ServerlessDays/serverlessdays-london/src/workshops/google.md

-# Serverless Voice Assistants
+# Build a Serverless Web Store

-Devices like Google Home and Amazon Alexa are gaining huge popularity in the home.
-Not only do they let you build your own applications on top of them, but they are fantastic use-cases for Serverless computing.

-Join us for this Hands on workshop and learn how to build skills for home assistants.

-Workshop material and slides will be made available on Github.
+Build a serverless web store using Google Cloud's serverless stack!
+Along the way, you'll learn how to convert an App Engine app to Cloud Run, use Cloud Functions for event driven processing, and use Cloud Firestore, a fully managed serverless NoSql database.

+We'll set up CI/CD, monitoring and alerting.
+Then once we have the app in place, we'll step through using our Data Analytics tools process clickstream data.
+All with no servers to manage...

 ### Prerequisites

 Please bring your laptop for the hands-on workshop.

 ### Speakers

-Ed Shee - Developer Advocate @ IBM
+- Justin Grayston - CRE @ Google
-James Thomas - Developer Advocate @ IBM
+- Brett McGowan - Developer Advocate @ Google

-**Location:** Cloudflare, County Hall/The Riverside Building, Belvedere Rd, Lambeth, London SE1 7PB
+**Location:** Google Academy, 123 Buckingham Palace Road, Victoria, London, SW1W 9SR

 **Date:** 10 July 2019

 **Start Time:** 14:00

-**Duration:** 3 hours
+**Duration:** 2 1/2 hours

 You must have a ServerlessDays ticket to book this workshop.
 You will be emailed a link to book the workshop after purchasing a ticket.